Hi! I’m Unicorn. Welcome to my Pacific Crest Trail blog!

 Dubbed the Summer of Ice and Fire, 2017 was an especially difficult year for hikers on the Pacific Crest Trail.
 The exceptionally high snow pack in the Sierras meant that hikers had to endure higher than average levels of snow as well as dangerously swollen creeks.
 Two hikers died while trying to cross rivers in the Sierras that year.
 It was also a bad year for forest fires and many sections of the PCT were impacted by fire closures later in the summer.

 Between the challenging weather in 2017 and a medical condition that took me off trail for several weeks, I was not able to complete the entire PCT in 2017.
 I did hike over 1800 miles of the Pacific Crest Trail in 2017, however, and I kept hiking until falling snow prevented me from going any further.
-I kept a daily Pacific Crest Trail blog about my adventure so that I could share the experiences with others who were not able to come with me.
+I kept a daily PCT blog about my adventure so that I could share the experiences with others who were not able to come with me.

-To learn more about how I prepared for my Pacific Crest Trail thru-hike and the adventures that happened to me while on trail, read on.
+To learn more about how I prepared for my Pacific Crest Trail thru-hike, including my PCT gear list, along with the adventures that happened to me while on trail – read on.

 Or, skip right to the good stuff.
 Start reading my PCT Blog here: Pacific Crest Trail Blog Day 1 – The Southern Terminus

 How to handle resupplying food is a decision that faces all PCT through-hikers.
 A PCT hiker usually requires 3500-5000 calories a day once they get going, which roughly equals at least 2 lbs of food a day.
 Thatâ€™s A LOT of food.
 So, whatâ€™s a girl to do?